 Patient-Centered Programs

-At-Home Care Management of Adipsic Diabetes Insipidus for Pediatric Brain Tumor Patients
+At-Home Care Management of Adipsic AVP-D for Pediatric Brain Tumor Patients

-Diabetes insipidus (DI) is a rare and chronic condition in which the hypothalamus does not produce vasopressin, also known as the antidiuretic hormone (ADH), which can cause body fluid balance issues and out-of-range blood sodium levels resulting in hyponatremia (too much fluid in the body) or hyponatremia (too little fluid in the body).
+Arginine vasopressin deficiency (AVP-D, diabetes insipidus) is a rare and chronic condition in which the hypothalamus does not produce vasopressin, also known as the antidiuretic hormone (ADH), which can cause body fluid balance issues and out-of-range blood sodium levels resulting in hyponatremia (too much fluid in the body) or hypernatremia (too little fluid in the body).
 Either of these conditions can cause debilitating seizures, coma or can be fatal.

-Adipsic DI means that the patient does not have an intact thirst mechanism.
-Patients that have been treated for brain tumors that result in hypothalamic injury can experience this issue which makes DI more challenging to manage.
+Adipsic AVP-D means that the patient does not have an intact thirst mechanism.
+Patients that have been treated for brain tumors that result in hypothalamic injury can experience this issue which makes AVP-D more challenging to manage.
 Replacement hormone therapy in the form of desmopressin (DDAVP) can be unreliable from day-to-day for certain patients.

 Judging sodium in pediatric patients is particularly challenging.
 There is currently no sodium meter that is available to test at home.
 Patients are subject to lab visits, sometimes several times weekly.
 On off-hours when labs are closed, patients will need to be tested in emergency rooms and will be admitted should there be an out-of-range level.
 Blood draws are taken venously which is challenging in children.
 Patients with adipsic central diabetes insipidus will face multiple yearly hospitalizations.

 Hospital-grade handheld blood analyzers are the only option for caregivers to get sodium levels at home.
 They provide lab-accurate sodium results in 5 minutes with a finger prick and 10-20 drops of blood.
 These devices are not FDA approved for home use, are costly and not covered by insurance.
-Under compassionate medical device use and with a physician’s guidance, the Raymond A. Wood Foundation (RAWF) has provided 30 total handheld blood analyzers along with supplies to pediatric brain tumor patients all over the country.
+Under compassionate medical device use and with a physician’s guidance, the Raymond A. Wood Foundation (RAWF) has provided 30 pediatric patients and their families with handheld blood analyzers along with supplies.
 RAWF has also educated pediatric endocrinologists on the efficacy of these devices in managing sodium management.

-The Raymond A. Wood Foundation (RAWF) along with the Children’s Hospital of Philadelphia (CHOP) neuroendocrine clinic hosts a yearly conference on medical, educational and social issues faced by hypothalamic-pituitary brain tumor survivors.
-This year, the conference will take place in person in Philadelphia, November 4-5, 2023.
+The Raymond A. Wood Foundation (RAWF) along with the Children’s Hospital of Philadelphia (CHOP) neuroendocrine clinic hosts a bi-annual conference on medical, educational and social issues faced by hypothalamic-pituitary brain tumor survivors.

 This event brings together individuals, caregivers, and healthcare experts, all dedicated to enhancing the lives of those affected by various medical conditions caused by pituitary brain tumors.
 This conference offers a unique opportunity to engage in meaningful conversations, share personal experiences, and learn about the latest advancements in treatment and care.
 From insightful keynote speakers to interactive breakout sessions, families gain invaluable insights into managing the journey post diagnosis and treatment.